Brad Dexter: Work with Frank Sinatra

-Dexter's friendship with Frank Sinatra began when Dexter helped save Sinatra from drowning on May 10, 1964, during production of the World War II film None but the Brave (1965) on the island of Kauai, Hawaii.
+Dexter, a friend of Frank Sinatra, helped save Sinatra from drowning on May 10, 1964, during production of the World War II film None but the Brave (1965) on the island of Kauai, Hawaii.
 Sinatra and Ruth Koch, the wife of producer Howard Koch, were swimming when they were swept out to sea by the outgoing tide and nearly drowned.
 Sinatra's co-star Dexter and two surfers swam out and rescued them.
 Dexter was later awarded a Red Cross medal for his bravery.
 Grateful, Sinatra made him vice president of Sinatra Enterprises.

 After Dexter appeared in Bus Riley's Back in Town (1965), he made another film with Sinatra, Von Ryan's Express (1965).
 That year, Dexter complained that acting made him "frustrated as hell.
 As an actor you don't have control over the medium you're in... you have no control over your destiny."

 Dexter produced The Naked Runner (1967), which starred Sinatra and was filmed in London.
 Dexter and director Sidney J. Furie clashed with Sinatra over the latter's unwillingness to finish the film, and, after it was completed, Dexter resigned.
 "I was the only guy who dropped Sinatra ...
 I couldn't put up with his nonsense", Dexter said at the time.
 Publicly, Dexter denied any falling out with Sinatra.
 He claimed to have left Sinatra's company to make a film with Furie based on the Sam Sheppard case.

 The project eventually became The Lawyer (1970) starring Barry Newman as Petrocelli.
 He produced two more films for Furie: Little Fauss and Big Halsy (1970) starring Robert Redford, and Lady Sings the Blues (1972) starring Diana Ross as Billie Holiday.